asual/jquery-address/README.md

 ## Changes

-### 06/10/2010 - jQuery Address 1.2.2
+### 07/17/2010 - jQuery Address 1.2.2

+- Issue 12: Fixes the opening of tab links in a new browser tab.
+- Issue 11: Fixes the rel attr handling for Ajax loaded links.
-- Issue 10: Cannot turn off google analytics page tracking
+- Issue 10: Cannot turn off Google Analytics page tracking.
 - Fixed lazy loading support.
 - Fixed form submission support in IE.
 - Fixed issue with the href attribute in older versions of IE.